Angels rally with four in sixth, top Rangers 4-1

 Gallo became the fourth Rangers player to have back-to-back 40-homer seasons.

+“To do that, and to stay healthy all year, that’s hard to do,” Gallo said.
+“You’re playing 162 games, and the second year is always toughest.
+I knew there would be a dip with people making adjustments so it wasn’t something where I said ‘I’m going to hit 40 again no problem.’ “

+Gallardo (8-7) looked like he might make the lone run hold up, holding the Angels scoreless on three hits through five innings.

-The Angels went ahead for good in the sixth inning.
+But it all went wrong in the sixth.
 Kole Calhoun led off with a double, and after he advanced to third on a groundout, Mike Trout was walked intentionally.

-Ohtani poked a broken-bat single to center off left-handed reliever Martin Perez that scored Calhoun.
-The Angels took the lead on third baseman Jurickson Profar’s throwing error on a grounder by Upton.
+That led to Ohtani’s single off reliever Martin Perez, before third baseman Jurickson Profar’s throwing error on a grounder by Upton allowed Trout to score.

-The Angels scored another run when shortstop Elvis Andrus and second baseman Roughed Odor collided going for an Andrelton Simmons bouncer up the middle.
-Both ended up sprawled on the infield.
+The Angels scored another run after shortstop Elvis Andrus and second baseman Roughed Odor collided going for an Andrelton Simmons bouncer up the middle to load the bases.
+Ward walked to force in a run.

-Cowart lofted a deep sacrifice fly to left that scored Upton and gave the Angels a 4-1 lead.
+Cowart lofted a deep sacrifice fly to left that scored Upton and the Angels had a 4-1 lead.

-Despite holding the Angels scoreless on three hits through five innings, the sixth inning left Yovani Gallardo (8-7) the loser for the sixth time in his last seven decisions.

-Matt Shoemaker started for the Angels and went five innings, allowing only the Gallo home run.
-He gave up four hits without a walk, striking out seven in his fifth start since returning from forearm surgery.

 TRAINER’S ROOM